swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-23-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

 You can now safely continue to the next chapter.

+!!! abstract "Take away"

+    - **CI/CD pipelines eliminate "works on my machine" problems**: By running experiments in a fresh, clean environment on every commit, you ensure that your code is truly reproducible and doesn't rely on hidden local configurations.
+    - **Secrets management is critical for cloud access**: Storing cloud credentials as CI/CD secrets (GitHub Secrets, GitLab Variables) keeps sensitive information out of your codebase while allowing automated workflows to access required resources.
+    - **dvc repro --pull combines data retrieval and execution**: This single command pulls data from DVC remote storage and reproduces the experiment, making CI/CD pipeline configurations simpler and more maintainable.
+    - **Automated validation catches issues early**: Running your full pipeline on every push validates that all dependencies, data, and metadata are properly tracked, catching integration issues before they reach production.

 ## State of the MLOps process

 - [x] Notebook has been transformed into scripts for production